dsmith2708/QA-Cinema/README.md

 4. go to localhost:4200 in browser

 # Live Chat Server
+1. run npm install in chat folder
-1. node server in the cmd line in the folder
+2. run node server in the chat folder
-2. go to localhost:3000 to check
+2. go to localhost:3000 in the browser to check